AUSTRALIA AT A GLANCE

 NSW is the home of Australia’s highest mountain peak, Mount Kosciusko, which towers 2,228 metres above sea level.
 It is surrounded by the snow-capped ski fields of the Southern Alps of NSW while Australia’s longest river, the Darling River, flows 2,740km from northern NSW to join with the Murray River near the Victorian border in the state’s south-west.

-NSW is the most populated state in Australia and has a population of 7.29 million people (in June,2012), with over 60% of that population based in Sydney.
+NSW is the most populated state in Australia and has a population of 7.29 million people (in June 2012), with over 60% of that population is based in Sydney.

 Sydney is the largest and oldest city in Australia.
 With sandy beaches to the east, National Parks to the north and south, and mountain ranges, plateaus, upland areas and escarpments to the west, there is a huge variety of things to do and see.

 Sydney is a sophisticated multicultural city full of choices —whether you want entertainment, shopping, sightseeing or relaxation.
 Situated on the magnificent Sydney Harbour, spanned by the landmark Harbour Bridge, Sydney’s waters are constantly criss-crossed by busy ferries and colourful sailing yachts and cruisers.
 Overlooking the Harbour are the Botanic Gardens leading down to the Sydney Opera House.